List of Twilight characters: Vampires

 In Twilight, vampires deviate from traditional myth in many ways, a fact often alluded to in the series, usually for humor.
 Meyer has said she did not research vampire mythology before writing the series.
-For example, they are unharmed by garlic, holy items, or wooden stakes; they have reflections and shadows, and are able to be out during daylight, but the crystaline properites of their cells will cause them to have a sparkling effect.
+For example, they are unharmed by garlic, holy items, or wooden stakes; they have reflections and shadows, and are able to be out during daylight, but the crystalline properties of their cells will cause them to have a sparkling effect.
 Vampires are also capable of eating human food, though their bodies are unable to digest it and they must cough it up later.
 They do not have to breathe, but typically find it uncomfortable to be without a sense of smell.

 All vampires possess refined and perfected physical features (including their voice and scent), allowing them to lure in prey.
 Their skin is flawless, has the texture and feel of marble due to being stronger than granite, and sparkles in direct sunlight because of the crystalline properties of their cells.
 Newborn vampires have bright red eyes; for vampires who choose to drink human blood, the most revitalizing kind of blood for a vampire, eye color fades to a deep crimson over the course of a year.
 If they feed on animal blood, like the Cullens, their eyes fade to a deep gold color.
 Regardless of meal preference, all vampires' eyes grow darker with thirst, eventually fading to black; vampires tire only from lack of blood.
 All vampires possess superhuman physical and mental attributes.
 Their superhuman strength gives them the ability to subdue their prey, uproot trees, throw cars, and crush metal.
 Newborn vampires are known to be exceptionally strong during their first year because of the excessive amount of human blood still in their systems.
 Vampires have very keen senses and are able to see and hear clearly for miles in total darkness and move with such speed that they become a blur to human eyes.
 They are effectively immortal and nearly impossible to destroy, only permanently killed when dismembered and then burned, as their body parts continue to move even after being detached.
 Vampires also do not have to sleep; they do not feel physical fatigue, and mental fatigue passes very quickly.
 After transformation, a vampire's certain ability becomes enhanced, sometimes resulting in a specialized, supernatural skill.
 While not definite, the theory behind these special abilities is that the power is reminiscent of the individual's original personality.
 Some vampires have no special abilities, and instead have a prominent personality or physical trait from their human life magnified.